-Improved lifestyle: Becoming extremely conscious about how you spend your money, will evolve to a more peaceful, secure, satisfied lifestyle.
+Improved lifestyle: Becoming extremely conscious about how you spend your money, will evolve to a more peaceful, secure, satisfying lifestyle.
 It’s not about having the latest gadget on the market, it’s about having the right amount of things that you really need.

-Lesson #3: More Room For “Me Time”
+Lesson #3: Create More Room For “Me Time”

 Being alone with yourself, and your own thoughts is something we rarely do nowadays.
 People love the idea of socializing but only through social media.

 The main benefit of living in the 21st century is being connected to the internet.
 This network gives you endless possibilities: connection with other people around the world, opportunity to work, a source of knowledge, being able to purchase goods, etc. Even though the advantages are immense, there is one huge downside: we forget that being alone is something of a great importance for our personal development.

 Clearing your schedule for your personal projects is the best gift you can give to yourself.
 It’s hard to focus when notifications and messages are constantly popping on your screen.
 That’s why you should always find time for your own needs.
 Switch off your phone, block social media, and give yourself a couple of hours to do the things you really want to do.